socpriya/Socrates-blog/_posts/projects/2017-01-15-Housing_Loan_Predictor.md

 category: projects
 ---

-Using ShinyApps, I developed an interactive, end-to-end application that predicts whether a Housing Loan can be approved (or not) for customers when they apply for a loan in a financial institution.
-To predict the status, customer's basic personal and financial information are collected and fed into the system.
+Using ShinyApps, I developed an interactive, end-to-end application that predicts whether a housing loan can be approved (or not) for customers when they apply for a loan at a financial institution.
+To predict the status, the customer's basic personal and financial information are collected and fed into the system.
 {: .text-justify}

 Based on the existing dataset, the system trains 5 different models and predicts the loan status of a new customer for each model.
 The final loan status will be determined by the majority ranking of all the 5 models.